Did you know that words of wisdom accomplish the impossible?

 - When Jesus appeared to the disciples after the resurrection and told them to cast their nets on the other side of the boat, and they caught 153 fish.

 Jesus worked plenty of miracles that did not involve His giving other people divine instruction.
-However, these particular miracles all involved Jesus giving someone a problem-solving word of instruction to someone.
+However, for all of these particular miracles, Jesus gave someone a problem-solving word of instruction to someone.
 Then, when they obeyed, God backed up that word with a miracle.

-The word of wisdom is 1) God’s spoken instruction into your listening ear, which is gifted to be tuned in to hear His instruction; and 2) a divine download that makes the impossible possible.
+The word of wisdom is 1) God’s spoken instruction into your listening ear, which is anointed to hear His instruction; and 2) a divine download that makes the impossible possible.

 Below are some additional examples of things God’s spoken word of wisdom can do, from the life of Jacob in the Bible.